 After developing an experimental machine learning model using TensorFlow via cloud machine learning engine, we achieved 73% accuracy in predictions.
 I have to confess we did use neural-network as well.
 What are the other options to enables us to automatically scale our machine learning application, and reach our ultimate goal?
 If you have any; may you suggest in the comment box below, please.

 All credits if any remains on the original contributor only.
 We have covered all basics around data analytics for digital marketing analytics chapter-1.
 In the next upcoming chapters will talk about implementation, usage and practice experience for markets.

 - Research through open internet, news portals, white papers and imparted knowledge via live conferences & lectures.

 - Lab and hands-on experience of @AILabPage (Self-taught learners group) members.

 Feedback & Further Question

 Do you have any questions about AI, Machine Learning, Data Science or Big Data Analytics?
-Leave a question in comment or ask via email .
+Leave a question in a comment or ask via email.
 Will try best to answer it.

 Conclusion -With the rise of interest in Machine Learning there are a couple of different perspectives out there around the similarities between them.
-One go from general to specific conclusion and vice versa but as matter fact the two disciplines cant be divorced.
+One goes from general to a specific conclusion and vice versa but as a matter fact, the two disciplines cant be divorced.
 Better known as two sides of the same coin.
-They represent two key aspects of data science that should become integrated in the long run.
+They represent two key aspects of data science that should become integrated into the long run.
 So the Statistical Machine Learning may come up soon.
-Statistics departments can not run without people without programming skills.
+Statistics departments cannot run without people without programming skills.
 Therefore it seems reasonable to include computer science classes in a statistics curriculum.
 They’re taught the same way, using the same books, using the same mathematics.
-It depends upon data and research objective to choose the research methodlogy either as inductive or deductive methods.
+It depends upon data and research objective to choose the research methodology either as inductive or deductive methods.

 ============================ About the Author ===========================